Andrew Luck: Personal life

 On June 17, 2012, Luck graduated from Stanford with a bachelor's degree in architectural design and received the Al Masters Award, an honor given to an athlete each year "for the highest standards of athletic performance, leadership and academic achievement."

 He has stated that his favorite musician is Bruce Springsteen.
 An avid reader, Luck became known as "the Colts' very own librarian", giving and suggesting books for his teammates; in 2012, he said his favorite book was Henri Charrière's Papillon, and he is a fan of Bernard Cornwell's historical fiction.

 On the field, Luck perplexed his opponents with unusual comments: when knocked down, he was in the habit of congratulating his opponent on the hit.
 After a hit by linebacker Ryan Kerrigan that caused a fumble and sent Luck scrambling for the ball, he was not able to congratulate Kerrigan right away and had to wait until later in the game "to tell Kerrigan how great he was doing".
 Kerrigan's reaction was later captured, "You want to say thank you but then you say 'wait a second—I'm not supposed to like you!'"

-On March 31, 2019, Luck married longtime girlfriend Nicole Pechanec.
+On March 31, 2019, Luck married longtime girlfriend Nicole Pechanec, whom he met at Stanford.
+Luck got Pechanec's number after pretending to lose his phone and asking her to call it.
 He announced on June 14, 2019, that they were expecting their first child.
 The couple's first child, a daughter named Lucy, was born in November 2019.

 After his retirement, Luck continued to reside in Indianapolis with his family, but moved to the Bay Area in 2022 when he returned to Stanford.
+He enjoys cycling and skiing.

+He is known to be very private, and has no social media presence.
+Luck briefly had a Facebook account as a teenager but disliked it, calling the Internet a "cesspool of a lot of dark and weird things".
 Until some time after his retirement, he used a flip phone.
-He is known to be very private, and has no social media presence.
-He enjoys cycling.

 In August 2022, Luck re-enrolled at Stanford as a graduate student, pursuing a master's degree in education.
 In 2023, Luck began serving as a part-time volunteer coach at nearby Palo Alto High School, working with the school's junior varsity team.